π Tatbot VLA Plan 3 β Training on stroke_tool datasets and MCP inference toolΒΆ

 Use conservative

-for dry-runs if GPU memory is tight, then switch tocuda
+device=cpufor dry-runs if GPU memory is tight, then switch tocuda.For reproducibility, snapshot your

 References: